 But please don’t keep checking your scale.
 If you want to lose weight, there are other habits that will need to be developed, and these have very little to do with exercise…

 Trying to change our habits on our own isn’t easy.
-Contact me for a free introductory coaching session where you will find out if having a coach to support you in your desire to live longer and better is just what will move you towards your goals, with less frustration.
+Contact me for a complimentary, no-obligation, introductory coaching session where you will find out if having a coach to support you in your desire to live longer and better is what will move you towards your goals, with less frustration.

 [iv] American Heart Association, August 8, 2018.